marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: ICS - Univeristy of Lisbon
+  - name: ICS - University of Lisbon
     url: https://www.ics.ulisboa.pt/

 # Short bio (displayed in user profile at end of posts)